Saurabh Mehandru, MD Email Saurabh Mehandru

 During this period, Dr. Mehandru, reported on the preferential depletion of gut lymphocytes during acute HIV-1 infection and on the lack of immune reconstitution in the GI tract following years of apparently suppressive antiretroviral therapy.

-After finishing his post-doctoral training, Dr. Mehandru was invited to join the faculty at Mount Sinai where in addition to serving as an Assistant Professor of Gastroenterology, he leads a laboratory of Mucosal Immunology since 2013.
+After finishing his post-doctoral training, Dr. Mehandru was invited to join the faculty at Mount Sinai where in addition to serving as an Associate Professor of Gastroenterology, he leads a laboratory of Mucosal Immunology since 2013.
 Dr. Mehandru’s research interests include mucosal trafficking, the host-pathogen interface, dendritic cell biology and mucosal immunopathology in primary and acquired immunodeficiency states.
 He is an NIH-funded investigator who has received multiple awards.

 - Angiodysplasia of the Colon

 - Antibiotic-Associated Colitis-C Difficile